Aryan-Dongre/Project/README.md

  <br>
  2.Admin
 <h4>User</h4>
-In the <ul>User Side</ul> They can redister themself by login page and if they  already have so they can login directly
+In the <u>User Side</u> They can redister themself by login page and if they  already have so they can login directly
 <br>
 Then in the Home page there is a nav bar where multiple option are present like - Service, Product, Appointment, AboutUs, and Contact
 <br>